-At regularly scheduled intervals, a secure truck will make a pickup of the bins, which are then transported to an offsite shredding facility.
+At regularly scheduled intervals of your choosing, a secure truck will pickup the bins, and the bins are then transported to an offsite shredding facility.
 All these papers are co-mingled and cross-shredded for added security.

 Hard Drive Shredding and Electronics Destruction Service

 Any hard drives, electronic media devices, and data-storing hardware can and should be properly destroyed.
 As a result, hard drive shredding is the only way to ensure the data is gone forever.